JetBrains/Qodana/topics/configure-qodana.md

 ## Performance optimization

+<link-summary>Overview of recommendations for optimizing %product% during the project setup stage.</link-summary>

 To make %product% work better during the project setup stage, you can follow the recommendations below.

 First, specify the [`--cache-dir`](configuration-reference.md#docker-config-reference-cache-dependencies) option,